+Like their bosses, deputy chiefs of staff can play many roles.
 One common role played by deputy chiefs of staff is general office administrator who oversees day-to-day operations.
 Alternatively, another common role of the deputy chief of staff is that of external advisor.
 This perhaps reflects an "inside" versus "outside" division of roles between chiefs of staff and their deputies or a delegation of roles depending on the particular strengths or practical work experiences of both.

 In several states, multiple deputies function at high levels in the governor's office.
 In offices with more than one deputy, their roles are defined in several ways.
-Some states use deputies to monitor state agencies, while others assign deputies' responsibilities along major functional lines.
-Deputies also are assigned to important issues on an ad hoc basis.
+Some states use them to monitor state agencies, while others break up deputies' responsibilities along major functional lines.
+Still other states assign some deputies defined, ongoing roles, while other deputies are assigned to important issues on an ad hoc basis.